-Main takeaways of Digital Banking Case Study
+Main Takeaways of the Online Banking Case Study

-1. You need to listen to customers
+1. You Need to Listen to Your Customers

 Listen carefully to your users’ complaints, concerns, and needs.
 Respond to their concerns to find the fastest, easiest way to reduce friction while increasing satisfaction.
 Maybe it sounds scary, but try to step back from your inner narcissism and assumptions.
 You will be surprised by what your customers really think about your service.

-2. Do not be afraid to break the status quo
+2. Do not Be Afraid to Break the Status Quo

 Review your industry standards to find an opportunity window, even if it is only about simpler and smarter service design.

-3. Become customer-centric
+3. Become Customer-Centred